Amikacin: Resistance

 Amikacin evades attacks by all antibiotic-inactivating enzymes that are responsible for antibiotic resistance in bacteria, except for aminoacetyltransferase and nucleotidyltransferase.
 This is accomplished by the L-hydroxyaminobuteroyl amide (L-HABA) moiety attached to N-1 (compare to kanamycin, which simply has a hydrogen), which blocks the access and decreases the affinity of aminoglycoside-inactivating enzymes.
 Amikacin ends up with only one site where these enzymes can attack, while gentamicin and tobramycin have six.

 Bacteria that are resistant to streptomycin and capreomycin are still susceptible to amikacin; bacteria that are resistant to kanamycin have varying susceptibility to amikacin.
 Resistance to amikacin also confers resistance to kanamycin and capreomycin.

-Resistance to amikacin and kanamycin in Mycobacterium, the causative agent of tuberculosis, is due to a mutation in the rrs gene, which codes for the 16S rRNA.
+Resistance to amikacin and kanamycin in Mycobacterium tuberculosis, the causative agent of tuberculosis, is due to a mutation in the rrs gene, which codes for the 16S rRNA.
 Mutations such as these reduce the binding affinity of amikacin to the bacteria's ribosome.
 Variations of aminoglycoside acetyltransferase (AAC) and aminoglycoside adenylyltransferase (AAD) also confer resistance: resistance in Pseudomonas aeruginosa is caused by AAC(6')-IV, which also confers resistance to kanamycin, gentamicin, and tobramycin, and resistance in Staphylococcus aureus and S. epidermidis is caused by AAD(4',4), which also confers resistance to kanamycin, tobramycin, and apramycin.
 Some strains of S. aureus can also inactivate amikacin by phosphorylating it.